 Eating certain foods while consuming cannabis, then, can maximize the health effects of your dose, which means you won’t need to take another dose so quickly.

 So, which foods should you have on hand?

-On the other hand, the antioxidants in herbal tea may bind with cannabinoids to enhance the sedation effect of THC, increase the lifespan of effects, and strengthen the THC and CBD compounds.
+On the other hand, the antioxidants in herbal tea may bind with cannabinoids to enhance the sedation effect of THC, increase the lifespan of effects, and strengthen the THC compounds.
 Choose this option if you want to get more from your cannabis for the treatment of insomnia.
 Try chamomile, lavender, or peppermint tea right after treatment.

 Finally, some physicians believe the myrcene terpene found in mangoes can help enhance the psychoactive effects of THC if eaten right before taking your dose.

 A grinder is a specialized device that grinds up cannabis flower, so you get more out of every gram.
 By using a grinder, you can catch all the kief that falls off the cannabis leaves, which you can then use to make a cannabis-infused product or concentrate.
 You’ll end up using more of the flower, so you don’t end up wasting any.
 This kief is filled with potent, powdery trichomes that are full of THC, so it’s worth saving.

 There’s usually around half a gram in each cannabis joint or blunt.
 If you take two or three doses a day, your supply won’t last very long.
 Using a glass pipe can reduce the amount of flower you use in every dose because it has a smaller bowl.
 Experiment with it and see if the lower amount of cannabis still helps you adequately manage your symptoms.
 It can save you a lot of money and trips to the dispensary in the long run.